 During the development of Qualia Resilience, Neurohacker Collective put our newest product to the test to find out how users would respond.
 Spoiler Alert: Results were really good.†*

 How the Pilot Study Worked

 Seventeen adults completed the pilot study.
 All participants had a moderate-to-high amount of self-rated stress before taking Qualia Resilience.

 The study was four weeks long.
-Participants were asked to take two capsules of Qualia Resilience in the morning, with or without food, following a five-days on, two-days off dosing schedule (i.e., they took the product for twenty days over the four weeks).
+Participants were asked to take two capsules of Qualia Resilience in the morning, with or without food, following a five-days on, two-days off supplement schedule (i.e., they took the product for twenty days over the four weeks).